Factbox - COP26 in Glasgow: Who is going and who is not?

 - Русский

-(Reuters) - Several prominent figures, including leaders of the two most populated countries in the world, are in doubt to attend the Oct.
+(Reuters) - Several prominent figures are in doubt to attend the Oct.
 31-Nov.
 12 U.N.
 COP26 climate summit in Glasgow in person.

 Here is the latest on the status of delegates: